thomashoneyman/purescript-halogen-realworld/guide/README.md

 # The RealWorld Halogen Guide

+PureScript is a powerful, strongly-typed, pure functional language.
+Most PureScript users compile to JavaScript and develop web applications, though [other backends exist](https://github.com/pure-c/pure-c) and it's been used to build [command line applications](https://github.com/feramhq/transity), [web servers](https://github.com/cprussin/purescript-httpure), and more.

-Modern web applications are often tremendously difficult create *and maintain*.
-Functional languages like PureScript offer powerful features to manage complexity and reliably design, build, and refactor even large apps.
-This repository has an example of a real world Halogen application, and this guide walks through how to design and build an application like Conduit in a language like PureScript.
+Modern web applications can be complex to build and maintain.
+Functional languages like PureScript offer powerful features to manage complexity and reliably design, build, and refactor apps of any size.
+This guide walks through how to design and build a real world Halogen application in PureScript, and this repository holds the source code for that application.

 ## Table of Contents